European shares retreat as G20 fails to strike new measures

 The Group of 20 finance ministers and central bankers said they needed to look beyond ultra-low interest rates to revive the global economy, flagging risks to growth including volatile capital flows and sinking commodity prices.

-The pan-European FTSEurofirst 300 index was down 0.8 percent by 1056 GMT, coming off earlier lows after China reduced the amount of cash that banks must hold as reserves as it seeks to revive a slowing economy.
+Cyclical sectors, which generally suffer when the pace of economic growth slows, came under pressure.
+The European banking index fell 2.1 percent, the financial services sector dropped 1.6 percent and insurers dropped 1.3 percent.

-Cyclical sectors, which generally suffer when economic growth slows, came under pressure.
-The European banking index fell 1.5 percent, the financial services sector dropped 1.8 percent and insurers dropped 1.2 percent.
+Britain’s FTSE 100 index fell 0.7 percent, Germany’s DAX dropped 1.1 percent and France’s CAC 40 was down 1 percent.

 The British supermarket sector has been convulsed by fierce competition in recent years and analysts have said a step-up from Amazon could hurt the traditional players even more.